Civitella Alfedena, Abruzzo

 Gli zoccoli del camoscio sono le quattro dita del violinista.
 Vanno alla cieca e non sbagliano millimetro.
 Schizzano su strapiombi, giocolieri in salita, acrobati in discesa, artisti da circo per la platea delle montagne.

-Meeting with the guide at 8 in Civitella Alfedena, near the Wolf Visitor Center.
+Meeting with the guide in Civitella Alfedena, near the Wolf Visitor Center.
 The path move from the village and get the high pass and Forca Resuni, historical refuge used by rangers of the Park.
 Walking trough an astonishing wood we will reach a high viewpoint on the village of Barrea and Monte Petroso with the possibility to watch also on the Canneto valley, in the Lazio region.
 Lush meadows and glacial circuses characterize the Risione valley.
 All this mekes one of the best itinerary and triggers unforgettable emotions.

 € 20 / per adult